-How to Choose Core and Cavity Placement for Molded Parts
+How to Choose Core and Cavity Placement in Injection Molding Parts

 One of the goals of rapid injection molding is to produce parts quickly.
 Proper design helps ensure that good parts will be produced on the first run.
 Determining how the part will be placed in the mold is critical.
 The overriding consideration is that the part must stay in the mold half that contains the ejector system.

 In a typical injection molding machine, one half of the mold (the A-side) is attached to the fixed side of the press, and the other half of the mold (the B-side) is attached to the moving clamp side of the press.
 The clamp (or B) side contains the ejection actuator, which controls the ejector pins.
 The clamp forces the A and B-sides together, molten plastic is injected into the mold and allowed to cool, the clamp pulls the B-side of the mold away, the ejection pins are actuated, and the part releases from the mold.